 In the pattern, Producer Roles, Coplien and Harrison explain that team members typically are either "producers" (people who directly contribute to the ROI of the organization), or "supporters" (people who help the producers do their jobs).
 The ScrumMaster is the quintessential supporter: everything the ScrumMaster does should focus on helping the rest of the team (who are typically all producers) be effective.
 There are many ways the ScrumMaster can do this, and the most important are described in the sub-patterns.

 The ScrumMaster is sometimes the face of the team to the rest of the world.
 However, in no way does it mean that the ScrumMaster is the communication channel for the team.
-On the contrary, team members should communicate freely and frequently with anybody the need to.
+On the contrary, team members should communicate freely and frequently with anybody they need to.
 But occasionally a single contact point is expedient, and the team should inspect and adapt in having the ScrumMaster fill that role.
-In addition, the ScrumMaster can help protect the team against unwanted distractions (see Firewall.)
+In addition, the ScrumMaster can help protect the team against unwanted distractions (see Firewall).

 Where should the ScrumMaster come from?
 Ideally, the ScrumMaster comes from within the team, but the team may have nobody who is willing or capable.
 In that case, the ScrumMaster will of course come from outside.
 Thus there is danger of a lack of Community of Trust — trust will have to be established.
 Note that managers should not appoint a ScrumMaster for the team.
 Managers may propose a possible ScrumMaster, but the team decides whether to accept the person.
-Note also that for an inexperienced team, it is useful to select a highly experienced ScrumMaster (see some other patterns.)
+Note also that for an inexperienced team, it is useful to select a highly experienced ScrumMaster.

-Good ScrumMasters don't naturally exist in the wild; you have to develop them.
+Good ScrumMasters rarely naturally exist in the wild; you have to develop them.
 However, there are several desirable skills: